 What are the matters of significant public interest or concern?

-IEEE 802 has no comment.
+To have reliable and affordable access to the Internet, IoT and rapidly growing consumer services.

 What are the potential and actual causes of harm to consumers?

 Attention to privacy and security, for example networks and home or mobile devices for the consumers.